 The Band of the Yorkshire Regiment was formed in 2008 and is one of 19 UK-based Army Reserve Bands.
 We are a military wind band based in Huddersfield, West Yorkshire and provide musical support to The Yorkshire Regiment and the British Army both at home, and abroad.

-The Band is an integral part of 4 YORKS and is made up of Army Reserve Musicians, mainly from the Huddersfield area.
+The Band is an integral part of 4 YORKS and is made up of Army Reserve Musicians.
 In recent years the Band performed in at the Loreley Military Tattoo on the Rhine in Germany, at the ever-popular annual Festival of Remembrance in Huddersfield Town Hall.
-In late 2018 they deployed to Lithuania in support of the British Embassy and performed an equally successful series of engagements in Denmark.
+In late 2018 they deployed to Lithuania in support of the British Embassy and performed an equally successful series of engagements in Denmark the following year.
 The Band also performed in France at D-Day 75 as well as delivering digital tributes to Dame Vera Lynn and Remembrance 2020 - all of which achieved national recognition.

 As a member of the Band, most of your time will be spent improving your musical skills rehearsing in concert band and ensembles.
 We undertake a varied programme of engagements, such as; regimental dinner nights, marching displays, concerts, parades and church services.
 As we are an Army Reserve band, our rehearsals and engagements are usually outside of “normal” working hours.